mlhartme/stool/main/documentation.md

   Days to wait before removing an expired stage. -1 to disable this feature.
 Type number.
 * **baseMemory**
   Defines how to compute the initial `memory` property for new stages: `baseMemory` mb for every application.
 Type number.
-* **certificates**
-  Empty or script or url to generate certificates to make stages available via https.
-Empty to generate self-signed certificates.
-Otherwise, if it starts with `http://` or `https://` Stool generates a `csr` and posts it to *certificates*, expecting back the certificate.
-Otherwise, Stool invokes the specified script with the desired domain as an argument.
-The script is invoked in the *.backstage/ssh* directory, it is expected to generate a =tomcat.jks= keystore file with Java's standard keystore password.
-(A note about re-generation: when starting a stage, Stool checks if =tomcat.jks= already exists; if not, certificate generation is triggered).
-Type string.
 * **committed**
   `true` if users have to commit source changes before Stool allows them to start the stage.
 Type boolean.
 * **defaults**
   Default values for stage properties.
-Keys are stage origin prefixe, values are maps of property name/values to set for a new stage with a matching origin.
+Keys are stage origin prefixes, values are maps of property name/values to set for a new stage with a matching origin.
 Type map.
 * **diskMin**
   Minimum mb free space.
 If less space is available on the target partition, Stool refuses to create new stages.
 Type number.
-* **downloadTomcat**
+* **docker**
-  Url pattern where to download Tomcat.
-Available variables: `${version}` and `${major}`.
+  Path to Docker Unix Domain socket.
 Type string.
-* **downloadServiceWrapper**
-  Url pattern where to download Java Service Wrapper.
-Available variables: `${version}` and `${major}`.
-Type string.
-* **downloadCache**
-  Directory where to store Tomcat or Java Service Wrapper downloads.
-Type string.
 * **hostname**
   Fully qualified hostname used to refer to this machine in application urls and emails.
 Type string.
 * **ldapCredentials**
   Password for Ldap authentication.
 Ignored if ldap is disabled.
 Type string.
 * **ldapPrincipal**
   User for Ldap authentication.
 Ignored if ldap is disabled.
 Type string.
-* **ldapSso**
+* **ldapUnit**
-  Will be renamed to ldapUnit in future version.
   Specifies the "organizational unit" to search for users.
+Ignored if ldap is disabled.
 Type string.
 * **ldapUrl**
   Ldap url for user information.
 Empty string to disable ldap.
 Type string.
 * **macros**